Cygnet Health Care is one of the three controlling providers of mental health services in England.

 In 2014 Cygnet was bought by USA’s Universal Health Services (UHS) for £205 million..

-Simons Stevens was chief executive of the group’s global division and advised Blair on NHS public investment is now chief executive of NHS
+Simons Stevens, chief executive of the group’s global division for 10 years after advising Blair on NHS public investment, is now chief executive of NHS

 Cygnet Health Care then increased UHS’s UK mental health footprint by a £95 million acquisition of Alpha Hospitals .